 A financial asset is measured at FVTPL if it (1) does not fall into the business model for amortised cost or FVOCI; (2) is specifically designated as FVTPL on initial recognition in order to eliminate or significantly reduce a measurement mismatch; or (3) is classified as held for trading.

 The Company's cash and cash equivalents and Intercompany Loans are classified as financial assets at amortised cost.
-The derivative financial assets are designated in hedge relationships and classified as FVTPL.
+The derivative financial assets are classified as FVTPL.

 Financial liabilities